Staying safe and government guidance

 - don’t share food or utensils

-- avoid being face-to-face (you can lower the risk of infection if you stay side-by-side)
+- avoid being face-to-face (the risk of infection is lower if your child interacts side-by-side)

 - avoid shouting or singing near each other (there is some evidence to suggest that these activities can increase the risk of coronavirus spreading between people).